ajktown/.github/pull_request_template.md

 TODO: before you ask reviews for PR, please check yourself if `What's done` and actual changes are the same.

+## What are the related PRs?
+- TODO: Write links for any related PRs
+- TODO: If you think you have none, you may write `N/A`

 ## Checklist Before PR Review
 - [ ] The following has been handled:
   - `Draft` is set for this PR